ReactiveX/RxGo/README.md

 There is another operator called `FromEventSource` that creates an Observable from a channel.
 The difference between `FromChannel` operator is that as soon as the Observable is created, it starts to emit items regardless if there is an Observer or not.
 Hence, the items emitted by an Observable without Observer(s) are lost (whilst they are buffered with `FromChannel` operator).

-An use case with `FromEventSource` operator is for example telemetry.
+A use case with `FromEventSource` operator is for example telemetry.
 We may not be interested in all the data produced from the very beginning of a stream.
 Only the data since we started to observe it.

 Once we start observing an Observable created with `FromEventSource`, we can configure the backpressure strategy.
 By default, it is blocking (there is a guaranteed delivery for the items emitted after we observe it).
 We can override this strategy this way: